-- B. Qualified applicants will receive a letter of conditional acceptance sometime in April.
-Enclosed with this letter will be a Certificate of Acceptance (COA), a physical form, and instructions on how to complete criminal background check, drug screen, and immunization tracking. - C. COAs are due to Student Development (F-100) by May 1. - D. Physical forms must be uploaded through Viewpoint Screening by June 1.
-Physical exams must be completed by a physician, nurse practitioner, or physician's assistant within 12 months prior to the first day of class.
+- B. Qualified applicants will receive a letter of conditional acceptance by the end of April.
+Enclosed with this letter will be a Certificate of Acceptance (COA), a physical form, and instructions on how to complete criminal background check, drug screen, and immunization tracking. - C. COAs are due to Student Development (F-100) by May 15. - D. Physical forms must be uploaded through Viewpoint Screening by June 1.
+Physical exams must be completed by a physician, nurse practitioner, or physician's assistant within 12 months prior to the first day of class. - E. Applicants must upload proof of immunizations to Viewpoint Screening.